utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

-- 5a.
-System detects unfilled fields on the registration form
+- System detects unfilled fields on the registration form
-- 5a1.
-System asks the user to fulfill the unfilled fields
+- System asks the user to fulfill the unfilled fields
-- 5a2.
-User fills the fields
+- User fills the fields
 - Repeat until user creates an account successfully

-- 5a.
-System detects that there is already a user registered with that information
+- System detects that there is already a user registered with that information
-- 5a1.
-Redirects back to the registration form and tells the user there is someone already registered with that information
+- Redirects back to the registration form and tells the user there is someone already registered with that information
 - Repeat until user inputs different info

-- *a User cancels registration
+- User cancels registration
-- *a1.
-System redirects user back to the home page
+- System redirects user back to the home page

 ![](uc01.png)